Superrehtard/old_diaspora_wiki/Git-Workflow.md

 Maybe you have a feature addition in mind, but if not, check out our [issue tracker](https://github.com/diaspora/diaspora/issues), or come ask in IRC what needs doing.

-## Create an Issue-Specific Development Branch
+## Create an Issue-Specific Feature Branch

-************* Before you start working on a new feature or bugfix, create a new branch in your local repository that's dedicated to that one change.
+Before you start working on a new feature or bugfix, create a new feature branch in your local repository that's dedicated to that one change.
 Name it by issue number (if applicable, if there's no issue just skip it) and description.
 For example, if you're working on issue #359, a aspect naming bugfix, create a new branch called 359-aspect-names, like this:

 ~~~
-$ git checkout -b 359-aspect-names
+$ git flow feature start 359-aspect-names
 ~~~

 ## Write awesome code

-You must write unit tests for all bugfixes, no matter how small.
+You must write unit tests for all bug fixes, no matter how small.
 We can help you!

 Edit and test the files on your development machine.
 When you've got something the way you want and established that it works, commit the changes to your branch on your development server's git repo.